IEEE-SaTML/2025/content/participate-cfp/content.md

 * The website for submissions is https://openreview.net/group?id=IEEE.org/SaTML/2023/Conference

-* Submissions must use the two-column IEEE Proceedings style: https://www.ieee.org/conferences/publishing/templates.html
+* Submissions must use the two-column IEEE Proceedings style: https://www.ieee.org/conferences/publishing/templates.html (Note: use `\documentclass[conference]{IEEEtran}` for your submission)

 #### Submission Categories